gandalfmagic/go-token-handler/README.md

-token-handler
+go-token-handler
 -------------------------------

 # Considerations

-This project is born because I was curious on how to use the Backend For Frontend pattern to avoid the OIDC login from a frontend application.

-The downside of using the client for the login to an OIDC auth server is that we need to store the tokens on the browser, where an attacker could easily try and stole it.
+This project was born because I was curious on how to use the backend-for-frontend pattern to avoid using the web client to login directly to a OIDC auth server.
+The downside of managing the login from the web client is that we need to store the tokens on the browser, where an attacker could easily try and stole it.

-This backend service implements the token-handler pattern to handle the login to the OIDC auth server, and then to store the tokens on internally on a database.
-The frontend web application will only receive a secure http-only session token, that will be linked to the tokens in the database.
+The `go-token-handler` service implements the token-handler pattern to move the actual handling of the login to the OIDC auth server to the backend, by managing the JWT tokens internally and storing them on a database.
+The frontend web application will only receive a secure http-only session token, that `go-token-handler` will maintain associated to the respective JWT in the database.

-The service also provides a proxy service for all the other backend services that the web application needs to reach.
+The `go-token-handler` service also provides a proxy to access all the other backend services that the web client application needs to reach.
-When the web client needs to send a request to a specific backend service, it will call the corresponding proxy endpoint on the token-handler.
-Then the token-handler will use the session cookie to get the OIDC access-token and inject it into the request headers.
+When the web client needs to send a request to a specific backend service, it will call the corresponding proxy endpoint configured on `go-token-handler`.
+Then `go-token-handler` will use the session cookie to get the JWT access-token and inject it into the request headers.

-The token-handler will take care of maintain the access-tokens valid by renewing them, and also to maintain the database storage by cleaning the expired sessions.
+The token-handler will take care of maintaining the access-tokens by renewing them, and also of cleaning the expired sessions in the database.

 ## Ensure the session cookie is secure